The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/towson-md-809-goucher-blvd.md

 ## History

-The Towson Location opened sometime around August 1993 with the {{< wiki-link "1-Stage" >}} (One of three installed in Maryland, the other being in {{< wiki-link "Bel Air, MD (5 Bel Air South Pkwy)" >}} &amp; {{< wiki-link "Waldorf, MD (2928 Festival Way)" >}}) with side curtains, a green valance (normally black on 1-Stages), and the 1993 Remodel.
-The store stayed opened up until around Spring 2007 (Month &amp; Date currently unknown); Keeping the 1993 Remodel the {{< wiki-link "1-Stage" >}}.
+The Towson Location opened sometime around August 1993 with the [1-Stage] (One of three installed in Maryland, the other being in [Bel Air, MD (5 Bel Air South Pkwy)] &amp; [Waldorf, MD (2928 Festival Way)]) with side curtains, a green valance (normally black on 1-Stages), and the 1993 Remodel.
+The store stayed opened up until around Spring 2007 (Month &amp; Date currently unknown); Keeping the 1993 Remodel the [1-Stage].
 The store closed its doors for their final time before the shopping center was demolished and rebuilt months after the location closed.

 ## Videos